Skip to content

 Research

-Ethnic relations, consumption, radicalisation, social cohesion, multiculturalism, ethnography, public sociology.
+I have particular interest and expertise in a number of interconnecting areas such as ethnic relations, consumption, radicalisation, social cohesion, multiculturalism, ethnography, public sociology.
 I have completed a number of externally funded research projects, each exploring some of themes outlined above, using, in the main, an ethnographic methodology.

-I am presently exploring the significance and sociological understanding of car culture.
-I have given a number of high profile conference/seminar papers around the car, ethnicity and identity and also produced a research article exploring similar themes.
-Using research that has underpinned this work, I am developing a more intensive research project which looks at a range of interlinked issues, including consumption, taste, the performance of ‘race’ and racism in greater depth.
-On the basis of this research, I hope to publish a book by 2020 (under contract with Policy Press).
+I am presently exploring the significance and sociological understanding of car culture, an interest that emerged and has been developing for over a decade.
+I have given a number of high profile conference/seminar papers around the car, ethnicity and identity and also produced a research article exploring similar themes. in 2020, I published a research informed book called Race, Taste, Class and Cars (with Policy Press).

 Teaching